Redshift-dependent RSD bias from Intrinsic Alignment with DESI Year 1 Spectra: False RSD signature in DESI

 Here, $\epsilon_{\rm LOS}$ is the selection-induced shape polarization, $\sigma_{E1}^2$ is the variance of the shape parameter $\epsilon_+$ described in Section \ref{sec:desi_catalog}, $j_2$ is the second spherical Bessel function, and $s$ is 3D separation.
 The relations most relevant for this study can be summarized as

-Note that this result is independent of the amplitude of the power spectrum and galaxy bias, $b$.
+Note that, through cancellation, this result is independent of the amplitude of the power spectrum and galaxy bias, $b$.
 This is because $\xi_\text{2, gI}$ arises from the correlation of the galaxy density field and the selection-induced shape polarization, the latter of which is independent of bias.
 It does depend on the projected correlation function $w_p$ through $L$.
 Also, since the IA signal only affects $\xi_\text{2, gI}$ through $\bar{\tau}$, which can be determined in transverse bins independently, we can forecast $\xi_\text{2, gI}$ beyond the projected scales used to measure $\mathcal{E}$.

 The variables measured for this estimate are listed in Table \ref{tab:redshift_comparison} and the final quadrupole signature for all our samples is shown in Figure \ref{fig:eRSD}.
 To provide context for this signal, we estimate the total quadrupole signatures $\xi_2$ expected for these galaxy samples.
 They are based on HOD catalogs made with the A\textsc{bacus}S\textsc{ummit} simulations \citep{hadzhiyska_compaso_2021, maksimova_abacussummit_2021, yuan_inprep}, and scaled with measurements from DESI's Survey Validation \citep{desi_collaboration_validation_2023}.
 Figure \ref{fig:eRSD} shows 1\% of these estimates, which is well above DESI's total error budget for measuring $\xi_2$.
 Since the $\xi_2$ signal created by the growth of structure is opposite in sign to that created by IA, we have also multiplied this 1\% line by -1 for a clear comparison.
 On the scales used to measure $f\sigma_8$ (10 $< s <$ 80 $h^{-1}$Mpc), $\xi_2$ for LRGs will be dampened by around 0.15\% between redshifts 0.4-0.6, 0.53\% between redshifts 0.6-0.8, and 0.80\% between redshifts 0.8-1.1. $\xi_2$ as measured by LRG x ELG cross-correlations will be biased by around 0.83\% between redshifts of 0.8-1.1.
+These are a significant fraction of DESI's forecasted error on $f\sigma_8$ (0.4-0.7\%), which is dominated by the error $\xi_2$.